Energy efficiency for landlords

 The Minimum Energy Efficiency Standards (MEES) were introduced in 2015 to ensure that private rented properties meet a minimum EPC rating of E for new tenancies and renewals.
 The Government is now consulting on raising this minimum requirement to a C rating.

-The new proposals are ambitious and will change how MEES is applied.
-The standards will focus on three key areas: fabric efficiency, heating systems, and smart readiness.
+The Government has proposed reforming the way EPC's are calculated based on a number of new metrics.
+These metrics will focus on three key areas: fabric efficiency, heating systems, and smart readiness.
 All properties will need to meet the fabric efficiency requirement, but landlords will have some flexibility in how they meet the remaining standards.
 Under these proposals, properties with new tenancies must meet the C rating by 2028, while existing tenancies must comply by 2030.

 About the Campaign